technomancy/leiningen/README.md

   functionality.
 Projects listed as :dependencies may exclude any of their dependencies by using the :exclusions key.
 See sample.project.clj for details.

-**Q:** It says a required artifact is missing for "super-pom".
-What's that?
-**A:** The Maven API that Leiningen uses refers to your project as "super-pom".
-It's just a quirk of the API.
-It probably means there is a typo in your :dependency declaration in project.clj.

 **Q:** What does java.lang.NoSuchMethodError: clojure.lang.RestFn.<init>(I)V mean?
 **A:** It means you have some code that was AOT (ahead-of-time)